AkmalBashaTimri/greenfield-migration/README.md

 •	Oversaw the lift and shift of Teradata Database

-•	Collaborated with multiple support teams and vendors in ensure smooth migration of each component including conducting rigorous performance testing during migration of each component
+•	Collaborated with multiple support teams and vendors and ensured smooth migration of each component including conducting rigorous performance testing during migration of each component

 •	Provided detailed documentation and training to the support team post-migration, ensuring they were equipped to handle the new system effectively and efficiently